datawire/ambassador-docs/docs/emissary/pre-release/howtos/cert-manager.md

 ## Install cert-manager

 There are many different ways to [install cert-manager](https://docs.cert-manager.io/en/latest/getting-started/install.html).
-For simplicity, we will use Helm v3.
+For simplicity, we will use Helm.

 1. Create the cert-manager CRDs.
     ```